MaterializeInc/materialize/doc/user/content/cloud/cloud-management.md

 The deployment is automatically created and assigned a name and a hostname.
 This should only take about a minute and a half.

 The free version of Materialize Cloud allows two deployments.
-If you need more, please <a href="mailto:support@materialize.com">contact us</a>.
+If you need more, please [contact us](../support).

 # Destroy a deployment
 <!-- I would still like to replace "destroy" with "delete". -->